-Business-Office Technology Associate in Arts Degree Two Year Course Sequence Beginning in the Fall Semester
+One-Year Course Sequence Beginning in the Fall Semester Units

-You can use the following pattern to complete an Associate in Arts degree in Business - Office Technology.
+You can use the following pattern to complete a Certificate of Achievement in Office Skills for Business.
 This is only one possible pattern.
-If you wish to earn an associate degree or certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a counselor.
-This plan will map your sequence of courses to help you complete your degree regardless of the semester you begin classes.
+If you wish to earn a certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a counselor.
+This plan will map your sequence of courses to help you complete your certificate regardless of the semester you begin classes.